Which place is cheaper, Genoa or Cinque Terre?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Cinque Terre is around the same temperature as Genoa in the summer.
-The temperature in Cinque Terre is usually 24°C (75°F) in July, and Genoa stays around 25°C (76°F).
+The daily temperature in Cinque Terre averages around 24°C (75°F) in July, and Genoa fluctuates around 25°C (76°F).

 People are often attracted to the plentiful sunshine in Genoa this time of the year.
 In Cinque Terre, it's very sunny this time of the year.
 Cinque Terre usually receives around the same amount of sunshine as Genoa during summer.
-At this time of the year, Cinque Terre gets 316 hours of sunny skies, while Genoa receives 295 hours of full sun.
+Cinque Terre gets 316 hours of sunny skies, while Genoa receives 295 hours of full sun in the summer.

 In July, Cinque Terre usually receives more rain than Genoa.
-At this time of the year, Cinque Terre gets 30 mm (1.2 in) of rain, while Genoa receives 12 mm (0.5 in) of rain.
+Cinque Terre gets 30 mm (1.2 in) of rain, while Genoa receives 12 mm (0.5 in) of rain each month for the summer.

 In the autumn, Cinque Terre is cooler than Genoa.
-Typically, the autumn temperatures in Cinque Terre in October are around 17°C (63°F), and Genoa is about 19°C (66°F).
+Typically, the autumn temperatures in Cinque Terre in October average around 17°C (63°F), and Genoa averages at about 19°C (66°F).

 In the autumn, Cinque Terre often gets around the same amount of sunshine as Genoa.
 Cinque Terre gets 177 hours of sunny skies this time of year, while Genoa receives 183 hours of full sun.